Jaggery (band): Live performances and Crux (2014-present)

-In June of 2014, Jaggery performed a show at the American Repertory Theater in Harvard University; this was recorded and later released as a live album titled For the Record.
+In June 2014, Jaggery performed a show at the American Repertory Theater in Harvard University; this was recorded and later released as a live album titled For the Record.
 The band was also commissioned by the Museum of Fine Arts, Boston to create a song cycle based on Leonardo da Vinci, which they titled The Beautiful and the Grotesque and performed at the museum's Remis Auditorium on May 1, 2015.

 By 2016, the majority of the band members had moved to Boston.
 On April 29 of that year, Jaggery released their fourth studio album, titled Crux.
 The album was positively reviewed and described as "genre-defying" and "refreshingly unique".

 In the same year, the band recorded their fifth album, titled Having It Out with Melancholy.
 It was based on a poem cycle of the same name written by Jane Kenyon about depression, and was set to music by Boston-based composer Michael J. Veloso.
 The album was performed live in its entirety by Jaggery on November 5, 2016; however, it was not released commercially until 2020.